ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 }
 ```

-GitHub services is initialized through Anterofit's Adapter, which requires to specify parameters listed below:
+The GitHub services is initialized through Anterofit's Adapter, which requires us to specify the parameters listed below:

  - `base_url` - base url which will be appended to the relative path of the GitHubService
  - `interceptor` - a powerful abstraction which allows clients to modify requests / responses flowing through Anterofit.
 Here it is used to add a `UserAgent` header, which is required by GitHub API.
 If you want to take a closer look at `UserAgent` header implementation, here is a complete [example](https://github.com/ArazAbishov/hexocat-bot/tree/post-part-1).
  - `serialize_json` - flags Anterofit that we want to parse JSON within request or response body.

 Finally, invoking `build()` will return an instance of the GitHubService.
 Now searching GitHub is as easy as calling any function in Rust.
 In sake of simplicity, the search keyword and page size parameters are hardcoded.
-After successful call to the endpoint, service will return an instance of the `SearchResult` struct, which in a turn will be 'prettified' by the `prepare_response_body` function.
+After a successful call to the endpoint, the service will return an instance of the `SearchResult` struct, which in a turn will be 'prettified' by the `prepare_response_body` function.

-Now we finally can compile and execute the app by running `cargo run` and see the output in the terminal.
+Now we can finally compile and execute the app by running `cargo run` and see the output in the terminal.

 ## Passing arguments dynamically
 The app with the hardcoded search keyword is not very useful.
 In order to let user to specify it dynamically, we are going to use command line arguments.